SVladikO/chat-app/README.md

 # Hot to run
-npm run start
-npm run dev
+npm run start  or  npm run dev

 # About
 This is part of node.js course where